woods valldata

 A young couple at home, gasping as they have won the lottery on their phone, representing the impact of using a charity lottery service

-4. Mixed motivations
+5. Mixed motivations

-Lottery games continue to appeal to a wide and varied audience .
+Lottery games continue to appeal to a wide and varied audience.

-5. Winning over a new generation
+6. Winning over a new generation

 While lottery draws are particularly popular amongst people within medium-high income households (earning over £40,000) and 55–64-year-olds (44% for each group), there’s still much work when it comes to attracting the younger demographic.
+You can watch our webinar on player personas for more detail around this.

 So, how can charity lottery operators win over the younger crowd?

-6. Good causes
+7. Good causes

 A significant opportunity exists for charity lottery operators to tap into individuals’ desire to be charitable and convert non-players, highlighting the positive impact of their support.